JamesLaverack/mrpack-container/README.md

 Turn Modrinth modpack (`.mrpack`) files directly into ready-to-use container images.

 `mrpack-container` is:
-- Fast
+- Fast to run
 - Does not require a JVM
 - Does not require a container runtime
-- Pure Rust
+- Does not need to run on the same architecture you are building an image for

 The resulting containers are:
 - Small, usually a few hundred MB depending on mods installed